evogelsa/go-ml-rpg/README.md

 | Standard | Dexterity         | Intellect        |

 Defensive moves are slightly different.
 The three moves each rely on a single attribute to determine success and outcome.
+Defensive moves can also only be successful if the opponent uses an offensive move.

 | Defense | Attribute | Success outcome       | Fail outcome       |
 |---------|-----------|-----------------------|--------------------|